Six Flags earnings take giant drop

 “We are working diligently to formulate a new strategic plan with the goal of restoring sustainable growth in attendance, revenue and profitability, and also to add directors with critical skills and experiences to our board,” CEO Mike Spanos said in a statement.

-Six Flags' fourth-quarter loss dropped the company's full-year profit to $179 million, or $2.11 a share, a 35 percent decrease from the prior year.
-Annual reveue was rose 2 percent YoY to $1.5 billion as attendance rose 2 percent, helping to offset
+Six Flags' fourth-quarter loss pared the company's full-year profit to $179 million, or $2.11 a share, a 35 percent decrease from the prior year.
+Annual revenue rose 2 percent to $1.5 billion as attendance rose 2 percent, helping to make up for a drop in guest spending per capita.

+Guest spending per capita slipped 21 cents to $42.37, mostly due to lower spending in the six parks that Six Flags began operating in 2018.

+Looking ahead, Six Flags expects adjusted earnings before interest, taxes, depreciation and amortization this year of $435 million to $465 million, adding that soft organic revenue trends and higher operating costs due to wage increases and park upgrades will be "difficult to overcome."